Aquerr/EagleFactions/README.md

 ## Donation

-If you would like to support me and motivate me even more for making this plugin, you can send my some cookies here [Paypal](https://www.paypal.me/aquerr) :grin:
+Creation of this plugin is really a time consuming task.
+If you would like to support me then you can send me some cookies through [PayPal](https://www.paypal.me/aquerr)